-The last thirty years have seen the political discourse within our country grow more rancorous and increasingly uncivil.
-During the same period, there has been a growing tendency to conflate one's theological commitments with one's political ideology.
+Especially in this election season, the political discourse within our country grows more rancorous and increasingly uncivil.
+During the last several decades there has been a growing tendency to conflate one's theological commitments with one's political ideology.
 As a consequence, partisan politics has infiltrated our churches and political commitments are creating unnecessary divisions.
 Perhaps of most concern, these trends generally tend to obscure the properly holistic nature of the Gospel of Christ and turn people off to Christianity altogether.
-Too often, it often seems politics trumps theology.
+Too often, it often seems politics has more influence than theology.
 Sadly, this leads to division, where decisions on church direction, and even the content of teaching, gets determined more based on partisan politics than on sound biblical and theological factors.

 Hijacked explores this phenomenon, offers analysis, and proposes a way forward.